Digestate: Digestate feedstock sources

-Anaerobic digestion process

-Anaerobic digestion of organic matter consists mainly of four phases: enzymatic hydrolysis (break down of large polymers to smaller molecules), acidogenesis (acid formation), acetogenesis (acetic acid production), and methanogenesis (CH4 production).
-Digestate is produced both by acidogenesis and methanogenesis and each has different characteristics.

 Acidogenic digestate

 During this stage, the acidifying bacteria convert water-soluble chemical substances, including products of hydrolysis, to short-chain organic acids, such as formic, acetic, propionic, butyric, and pentanoic, alcohols, such as methanol and ethanol, aldehydes, carbon dioxide, and hydrogen.
 Ammonia and hydrogen sulfide are other products of acidogenesis.
 This bacteria operate within a pH range from 4.0 to 8.5.
-This process can also lower pH inside the biodigester over time causing the microbes to not to be able to function.
+This process can also lower pH inside the biodigester over time causing the microbes not to be able to function.
 For this reason pH must be carefully monitored.

 Since acidogenesis is early in the process of anaerobic digestion, most of the organic matter has not been fully degraded leaving a digestate that is fibrous and consists of structural plant matter including lignin and cellulose.
 Thus, it is often referred to as solid digestate.
 Acidogenic digestate has high moisture retention properties.
 The digestate may also contain minerals (primarily phosphorus) and remnants of bacteria.